-- (1) The Community and all Member States shall be notified by the Registrar of the filing of any originating application within fourteen (14) days thereof. - (2) The Registrar shall give notice on the Court's website of particulars of - (a) the date of filing of any originating application; - (b) the identity of the parties; - (c) the subject-matter of the proceedings; and - (d) the remedy sought. - (3) The Registrar shall forthwith upon the filing of an originating application serve the same together with all annexures on the defendant.
+- (1) The Community and all Member States shall be notified by the Registrar of the filing of any originating application within fourteen (14) days thereof. - (2) The Registrar shall give notice on the Court's website of particulars of - (a) the date of filing of any originating application; - (b) the identity of the parties; - (c) the subject-matter of the proceedings; and - (d) the remedy sought. - (3) The Registrar shall forthwith upon the filing of an originating application serve the same together with all annexures on the defendant, the Community and all Member States.13

-10.4 Proceedings by a national (special leave)37
+10.4 Proceedings by a national (special leave)